A full splitting algorithm for fractional programs with structured numerators and denominators: Numerical results

 \section{Numerical results}

-In this section, we showcase numerical results to demonstrate the efficacy of the proposed algorithmic framework.
+We present numerical results to demonstrate the efficacy of the proposed algorithmic framework.
 All algorithms are implemented using MATLAB R2016a and executed on a desktop running Windows 10 equipped with an Intel Core i7-7600U CPU processor (2.80GHz) and 16GB of memory.
 Subsequently, all numerical results are conducted for the reformulated problems as indicated in Remark \ref{constr}.